royalapplications/docs/src/r2022/royalts/reference/options.md

 The **Appearance** page allows you to adjust the color scheme.

 ## ![](/r2022/images/RoyalTS/Application/SVG_PageMouseEvents_32.svg#img_header) Behavior
-The **Beharior** page allows you to configure the default behavior of connections, tabs and when the mouse is used.
+The **Behavior** page allows you to configure the default behavior of connections, tabs and when the mouse is used.

 ### Navigation Tree
 #### Track Navigation tree selection in the tab bar